ITSROHITTECHH/Fixit/README.md

 ---

+The homepage features interactive UI sections including a hero banner, feature highlights, testimonials, and a modern CTA section.
+The design uses gradients, glass-effect cards, animations, and responsive layouts to provide a premium user experience.

+---

 # ⭐ Features

 Modern & Responsive UI – Fully optimized for all screen sizes with clean layout and smooth flow.